skpaik/skpaik/chatgpt3.md

-# 👋 Hello, I'm Sudipta
+# 👋 Hello, Nice to see you.

 ## 🚀 Full-Stack Developer | 💻 Tech Enthusiast | 🌐 Open Source Contributor